kythyria/daptrius/notes/fs.md

 * `category_members.rel`: All the pages that list this one as a category.
 * `categories.rev`: All the pages this one lists as categories
 * `whatlinkshere.rev`: All the pages that link to this one.
+* `history.data`: Changelog of this file.

+The root node of each volume must be named `$Root`; the API in `webfs/volume.ts` requires this be stated explicitly, though the HTTP-level API prohibits stating it.
+This is mostly to simplify implementation of the postgres backend, but this naturally suggests someplace to stash, eg, per-volume security policies, even if they'll have to be exposed by another volume type.
+An obvious other one is `$Changelog` for the recent changes.